What becomes possible when art, science, and technology converge in service of human flourishing?

 Technology is redefining how we think, dream and remember.
 We believe it plays a critical role in preserving memory and shaping identity, perspective and well-being.
 If technology shapes who we become, then communities must have agency in its design - so that our futures reflect human-centered values of care, empathy, and equity.

-Launching Summer 2026, Good Mirrors Index is a digital encyclopedia created to expand the data used to train AI systems ensuring that technology better reflects human stories, particularly those of Black women, with greater depth and accuracy.
+Good Mirrors Index is a digital encyclopedia created to expand the data used to train AI systems ensuring that technology better reflects human stories, particularly those of Black women, with greater depth and accuracy.
+This is our most ambitious assertion: that collective memory, encoded correctly, changes what the future can see.

-Supported by Mozilla Foundation, Meta Open Arts, and the New Museum.
+Supported by Mozilla Foundation, Meta Open Arts, and New Inc.

 WITNESS Exhibition